sjsrey/ors/ors_address.md

 ## Open Access
 A recent development in scientific publishing has been the move to the so called open access publication model.
 Although it can take on different forms, the basic premise is that once a scientific paper has been published, and requisite fees paid, it is made freely available to interested readers.
-The model has gained much momentum; as of 2011 estimates are that some 50\% of all scientific papers published are in some form of open access.
+The model has gained much momentum; as of 2011 estimates are that some 50\% of all scientific papers published are in some form of open access.\footnote{At the time of writing, all the leading regional science journals offered some form of open access.}
 It is useful to take a look at the pressures that have driven its evolution.